Sensory regulation

 What is Sensory regulation?

-The body is always sending information to the brain about the environment.
-This is what allows us to experience sensations.
-Our brain interprets these sensations and gives them meaning, enabling us to be aware of our body and understand the world around us.
-But sometimes, the brain can be overwhelmed by the amount of information received from the body.
+The body continuously sends information to the brain about the environment, allowing us to experience sensations.
+The brain interprets this information to make us aware of our bodies and the world around us.
+However, sometimes the brain can become overwhelmed by the amount of information it receives from the body.
 At this point, the information sent by the body no longer makes sense.
-This is called sensory deregulation.
-It can happen to anyone, but it's much more common in people with autism.
-For this reason, autistic people need to take actions that help them maintain good sensory regulation.
+This is called sensory dysregulation.
+While it can happen to anyone, it is much more common among autistic people.
+For this reason, autistic individuals often need to take actions to maintain good sensory regulation.

-Sensory regulation is when the brain interprets information from the body in a logical order, so that we can understand our environment.
-Autistic people use a number of intuitive techniques for sensory regulation.
-When we say intuitively, we’re referring to an action we’ve learned without having it explained to us (e.g. scratching when it stings is intuitive).
-Autistic people will intuitively perform two types of action for good sensory regulation: sensory avoidance and sensation seeking.
+Sensory regulation occurs when the brain interprets information from the body in a logical order, enabling us to understand our environment.
+Autistic people intuitively use various techniques to achieve sensory regulation.
+By “intuitively,” we refer to actions learned without explicit instruction (e.g., scratching when we feel an itch is intuitive).
+Autistic individuals instinctively engage in two types of actions to support good sensory regulation: sensory avoidance and sensory seeking.

 Note

-Although autistic people intuitively find all kinds of tricks for sensory regulation, it's also possible to learn from others.
-For example, special educators are trained to help find new sensory regulation tools and improve those that already work.
-There are also groups for autistic people to share experiences, tips and advice.
+While autistic individuals intuitively develop a variety of sensory regulation strategies, they can also learn from others.
+For example, specialized educators are trained to help identify new sensory regulation tools and improve those already in use.
+There are also support groups where autistic individuals can share their experiences, tips, and advice.

 Sensory avoidance

-Sensory avoidance includes all the actions autistic people may take to avoid a sensation that may interfere with their interpretation of sensations.
-Autistic people may want to avoid certain situations (e.g. shopping) or physical locations (e.g. a mall).
-There are also barrier methods for blocking sensations, such as closing the eyes, plugging the ears or wearing long or very large clothes.
-These barrier methods can be improved by using the right tools, such as sunglasses or noise-reducing headphones.
+Sensory avoidance encompasses all actions autistic people take to avoid sensations that can interfere with their interpretation of sensory input.
+Autistic individuals may wish to avoid certain situations (e.g., shopping) or physical locations (e.g., a mall).
+Barrier methods can also be used to block sensations, such as closing one’s eyes, covering ears, or wearing long or oversized clothing.
+These methods can be improved by using appropriate tools, like sunglasses or noise-reducing headphones.

-Sometimes, unpleasant sensations that can lead to sensory overload are unavoidable.
-For example, having a cavity repaired at the dentist is unpleasant for everyone.
-The light, the sound of the instruments, and all the other sensations surrounding the procedure can be even more difficult for people with autism.
-So it’s important to plan ahead for sensory barrier tools that can be used during the procedure.
+Sometimes, unpleasant sensations that might lead to sensory overload are unavoidable.
+For example, undergoing a dental procedure to fix a cavity is unpleasant for everyone.
+The light, the sound of the instruments, and all other sensations surrounding the procedure can be even more challenging for autistic individuals.
+In such cases, it is essential to plan ahead and have sensory barrier tools ready for use during the procedure.

-In fact, in everyday life, there are actions that have to be done, no matter how much we dislike the sensations they provoke; like washing, or brushing our teeth.
-Some autistic people may be tempted not to wash to avoid sensory dysregulation.
-But for health reasons, it’s better to find pleasant, or less unpleasant, ways of doing the caring actions.
-It’s possible to find a showerhead with a gentle spray, to choose a soap according to its scent and texture, to always use the same model of toothbrush with ultra-soft bristles, etc. Instead of avoiding all care-related sensations, it’s possible to exchange unpleasant sensations for more pleasant ones.
-The important thing is that sensory avoidance techniques help to maintain good sensory regulation without preventing the performance of essential actions.
-This applies to all other situations in life that are obligatory, but which an autistic person wants to avoid in order to maintain good sensory regulation.
+In daily life, certain actions must be performed regardless of how unpleasant their sensations might be, such as bathing or brushing one’s teeth.
+Some autistic individuals might be tempted to avoid these activities to prevent sensory dysregulation.
+However, for health reasons, it is better to find enjoyable or less unpleasant ways to complete these tasks.
+Examples include using a showerhead with a gentle spray, selecting soap based on its scent and texture, or consistently using the same model of ultra-soft toothbrush.
+Rather than avoiding all sensations related to self-care, it is possible to replace unpleasant sensations with more pleasant ones.
+The key is for sensory avoidance techniques to help maintain good sensory regulation without preventing essential actions from being completed.
+This principle applies to all other obligatory life situations that an autistic person might seek to avoid for sensory regulation purposes.

-Sensation-seeking can help the autistic person ignore other sensations sent by the body.
-It’s as if the brain were taking a “break” to do its favorite activity without worrying about the rest.
-In these moments, the autistic person will be less aware of his or her environment.
-The autistic person will not do anything other than seek sensation.
-The autistic person may even ignore his or her name if called.
-These recreations are very important for autistic people.
-Sometimes there’s too much information sent by the body, and the brain can’t process it all.
-When sensation seeking allows the autistic person to ignore other sensations, it gives the brains time to “catch up” and the autistic person to simply rest.
-This prevents the person from becoming deregulated or overloaded.
+Sensory seeking helps autistic individuals ignore other sensations their bodies might send.
+It’s as if the brain takes a “break” to focus on its favorite activity without worrying about anything else.
+During these moments, the autistic person becomes less aware of their environment.
+They may not engage in other activities or even respond to their name when called.
+These breaks are very important for autistic individuals.
+Sometimes, the body sends too much information, and the brain cannot process it all.
+Sensory seeking allows the brain to “catch up” and provides the individual with a chance to simply rest.
+This helps prevent them from becoming dysregulated or overwhelmed.

-Sensation-seeking can also mean that autistic people have a strong preference for their routine.
-Routine means experiencing the same sensations over and over again.
-All brains have an easier time understanding familiar sensations.
-But the brains of autistic people are more sensitive to difference.
-Two brands of cereal that seem identical can bring different sensations.
-Autistic people are more likely to notice them.
-The surprise of a sensation that’s almost the same, but a little different, can cause deregulation.
-Routines and habits may seem rigid to allistic (non-autistic) people, but they can be very important to the well-being of the autistic person.
-Indeed, reliving exactly the same sensations facilitates sensory regulation.
+Additionally, sensory seeking can lead autistic individuals to strongly prefer routines.
+Routines allow them to experience the same sensations repeatedly.
+All brains find it easier to understand familiar sensations, but autistic brains are more sensitive to differences.
+For instance, two brands of cereal that seem identical may produce different sensations, which autistic individuals are more likely to notice.
+The surprise of a sensation that is almost but not quite the same can cause dysregulation.
+Routines and habits may seem rigid to allistic (non-autistic) people, but they can be vital to an autistic person’s well-being.
+Experiencing exactly the same sensations repeatedly helps facilitate sensory regulation.

 Catherine Bouchard-Tremblay